Learn How to Relax Without Alcohol:...

 For many people, mindful meditation can support recovery from alcohol use disorder.
 Research suggests that regular meditation may ease depression and anxiety, support coping with cravings, and lower relapse risk.6

-Some people meditate in groups, sharing their experiences in daily or weekly sessions.
-Many people who are new to meditation find it helpful to use guided meditations or guided imagery.
-You can think of meditation as a coping skill, a spiritual practice, or anything else that works for you.
+Some people, especially if they’re new to meditation, find it helpful to use guided meditations or guided imagery.
+You can think of meditation as a therapeutic coping mechanism, a spiritual practice, or anything else that works for you.

 Explore Alcohol Treatment Centers